-POLICY ENV 7: IMPORTANT VIEWS - The following views (map figure 12, details Appendix 8) are important to the setting and character of the Neighbourhood Area.
+POLICY ENV 7: IMPORTANT VIEWS - The following views (map figure 12, Appendix 7) are important to the setting and character of the Neighbourhood Area.
 Development proposals should respect and whenever possible protect these views.
 Development which would have an adverse impact on the identified views will not be supported without mitigation.

 1. From Pasture Hill Farm (Grade II Listed Building), west across open countryside with field ponds and other habitat sites back towards Nether Langwith.
-This is an important 'village setting' view from public footpaths FP5 and 6
+This is an important 'village setting' view from public footpaths FP5 and 6 (See Figure 13).

 - 2. From Blue Barn Farm on footpath FP3 southwest over open countryside to Nether Langwith; this view characterises the north half of the Neighbourhood Area and contributes to the 'sense of place' of the village - 3.
-From the road in front of Limes Acres, northeast towards Blue Barn Farm and footpath FP3, with arable land, open woodland and countryside beyond.
-This view offers a wide vista of the rural context of Nether Langwith. [new one, to be added to map] - 4.
 From Cockshut Lane at the junction of footpath FP2 west toward Graves Wood.
-A view from the edge of the village, with very little to interrupt the vista for many miles - 5.
+A view from the edge of the village, with very little to interrupt the vista for many miles. - 4.
 From the drive of Langwith Lodge looking west.
-This offers views across the proposed protected wildlife area/open space toward Welfitt Grove and the village - 6.
+This offers views across the proposed protected wildlife area/open space toward Welfitt Grove and the village. - 5.
 From the road bridge on Limes Avenue looking west.
-This is the iconic 'postcard' view of Nether Langwith, with Queens Walk and one of the courses of the River Poulter running through the village
+This is the iconic 'postcard' view of Nether Langwith, with Queens Walk and one of the courses of the River Poulter running through the village.